Bougainvillea

-Bougainvillea (/ˌbuːɡənˈvɪli.ə/ BOO-gən-VIL-ee-ə, /USalsoˌboʊ-/ BOH--) is a genus of thorny ornamental vines, bushes, and trees belonging to the four o' clock family, Nyctaginaceae.
-It is native to eastern South America, found from Brazil, west to Peru, and south to southern Argentina.
-Different authors accept from 4 to 22 species in the genus.
+Bougainvillea (/ˌbuːɡənˈvɪli.ə/ BOO-gən-VIL-ee-ə, /USalsoˌboʊ-/ BOH--) is a genus of thorny ornamental vines, bushes, and trees belonging to the family Nyctaginaceae.
+They are native to Mexico, Brazil, Bolivia, Paraguay, Peru, and Argentina.
+There are between 4 and 22 species in the genus.
 The inflorescence consists of large colourful sepal-like bracts which surround three simple waxy flowers, gaining popularity for the plant as an ornamental.
+The plant is named after explorer Louis Antoine de Bougainville (1729–1811), after it was documented on one of his expeditions.